uglyeoin/HTML-Email-Boilerplate/readme.md

 Just look in the code it's all commented.
 There are also MailChimp tags so it will work immediately in MailChimp.

+## Where to get support

-If you want support just raise an issue and I'll see if I can help.
-This is a part time project I'm not going to troubleshoot email issues that are not created by the template as is.
-You can use Stack Exchange for that.
+If you find an issue with the code, please raise an issue or submit a pull request.

+I'm not going to troubleshoot email issues that are not created by the template as is.
+You can use [Stack Overflow](https://stackoverflow.com) for that.

+If you want commercial (paid) support, designs, codes etc please contact me via my website [Square Balloon](https://www.squareballoon.co.uk)

 ### How to remove MailChimp.